-|Kylee White, a four-time member of Canadian World Cup teams, enters her fourth season as San Diego State women's lacrosse head coach.
+|Kylee White, a four-time member of Canadian World Cup teams, enters her fifth season as San Diego State women's lacrosse head coach in 2016.
 Women's lacrosse became the 19th collegiate sport at SDSU in 2012 and the first addition since 2000, when women's indoor track and field began competition.

 White led SDSU to its first postseason berth in program history in 2014, as the Aztecs began the season with a 4-0 mark, and set several new program records including most conference victories (4), most road victories (4) and most player of the week honors (6).
 San Diego State also had attack Michaela Jarvis, midfielder Christina Ricciardulli and defender Lauren Paul named to the all-MPSF second team, while the Aztecs played a challenging schedule that featured four teams that made the NCAA Tournament and six teams that were ranked or received votes in either the IWLCA Coaches Poll or the Brine Women's Media Poll.

-MPSF action.
+In her first season at San Diego State, White led the Aztecs to five victories in their inaugural campaign, including two wins in MPSF action.
 SDSU claimed its first victory in program history on Feb.
 17 with a 14-9 decision over Cincinnati at Aztec Lacrosse Field.
 SDSU then earned a close 11-10 win vs. Saint Mary's (March 2), followed by cruising to a 15-8 victory over Fresno State in the Aztecs' final home game (March 20).
 SDSU closed out its first season on a high note by winning two of its last four games, including a 19-6 victory at Regis University (April 7) and a close 13-12 win at Saint Mary's (April 13).

 It addition to the successful campaign, White coached two players to all-conference honors in her first year on Montezuma Mesa.
 Madison Wallace and Meris Walsh garnered all-MPSF second-team honors after each had a tremendous first year as an Aztec.
 Wallace started all 15 games in defense for SDSU, while collecting 25 ground balls and causing 11 turnovers on the season.
 Walsh, meanwhile, also started 15 contests en route to scoring a team-high 47 goals and adding three assists for a team-leading 50 points in her sophomore campaign.